The Business Incentives to Automate Privacy Compliance Under CCPA

 CCPA compliance is multifaceted.
 But here is one of the biggest challenges it creates for businesses: the need to implement organizational and technical controls to demonstrate that data used for secondary purposes – such as data science, analytics and monetization – is truly de-personalized.

 Why?
 Because the CCPA says that if it classifies as personal data, it can’t be used for secondary purposes.
-Unless each user gives their explicit consent for every different instance of use – an impossible undertaking for any business.
+Unless each user is notified and given the opportunity to opt-out for every different instance of use – a risky undertaking for any business.

 In effect, the real challenge here is that the cat is already out of the bag, and businesses need a way to catch it, and put it back in.